 During the imaging portion of the experiment, mice perform the task with the set of natural images they viewed during training (indicated in red in the schematic below), as well as a novel set of images that they have not seen before (indicated in blue).
 This allows evaluation of the impact of novelty on neural coding for stimulus and behavioral information.
 Mice also undergo passive viewing sessions during the imaging phase, during which they observe the stimulus in open loop mode and are unable to earn water rewards.
 Lastly, during imaging sessions only, the expected cadence of flashed images was disrupted by omitting 5% of non-change image flashes.

-To ensure that any observed effects of stimulus novelty are due to lack of experience with those images, rather than properties of the specific images that were used, we trained some mice with the opposite stimulus configuration such that the training set for these mice was the image set that was novel for a different group of mice (compare dataset variants VisualBehavior and VisualBehaviorTask1B in the schematic below).
+To ensure that any observed effects of stimulus novelty are due to lack of experience with those images, rather than properties of the specific images that were used, we trained a subset of mice with the opposite stimulus configuration such that the training set for these mice was the image set that was novel for a different group of mice (compare dataset variants VisualBehavior and VisualBehaviorTask1B in the schematic below).

 A key aspect of the experimental design involved the repeated targeting of populations of neurons across multiple days, allowing analysis of single cell changes across behavioral and sensory conditions, including familiar and novel stimuli, engaged behavior, and passive viewing.